lindseysim/web-common/README.md

 **window.browserType** : Stores information on browser type and version.

-**window.commonGlobals** : Variables need for global functionality, do not modify.
+**window.cmLibGlobals** : Variables need for global functionality, do not modify.

-**window.commonHelpersDefined** : Marked true once common functionality is instantiated.
+**window.cmLibHelpersDefined** : Marked true once common functionality is instantiated, do not modify.

 ## Prototype Modifications ##